 Does VolunteerCrowd Certify All Hours?

 That depends on a few things.
 First, the volunteer coordinator must remember the student’s contribution, so don’t be shy.
 Introduce yourself, check-in during the project, and thank your contact for the opportunity.
-Next, your connection must be a representative of the nonprofit.
+Next, your connection must be a representative of a verified nonprofit or school.
 What does that mean?
 Students cannot list a parent’s, sibling’s, friend’s (or their own!) name and email as the primary contact.
 The contact’s email should match the organization.
 (Good example: firstname.lastname@example.org.
 Questionable example: email@example.com).
 Listing accurate and valid contact information is the best way to get your hours approved.
+Otherwise, students risk not having volunteer hours approved.
 Contact us with any questions.

 VolunteerCrowd will certify hours for individuals with an active College and Career Advantage Plan.
 Trial periods are excluded.
 Plus, you need an active plan to order your official service transcript through Parchment for colleges, universities, and employment.